-- New Zealand will be divided into 3 seismic risk areas – low, medium and high – based on the seismic hazard factor (‘Z’ factor).
+- New Zealand has been divided into 3 seismic risk areas – low, medium and high – based on the seismic hazard factor (‘Z’ factor).

 - A new category of priority buildings in medium and high-risk areas will be defined.
-These buildings – schools, emergency facilities etc. – must be identified and strengthened in half the time.
-Unreinforced parapets and facades on public thoroughfares must also be upgraded in half the standard timetable.
+These buildings – schools, emergency facilities etc. – must be identified and strengthened in half the time

 BRANZ has developed an online resource around seismic resilience.

 MBIE has produced a short video introducing the system for managing earthquake-prone buildings.